 Once you’ve received written confirmation of a new job offer, you should hand in your resignation as soon as possible.
 This allows your current employer to begin the recruitment process for your replacement quickly, leaving less of a strain on other staff to cover your role.
 Crucially, it also enables you to give your new employer a precise start date so you can start your new role.

 What is the purpose of a letter of resignation?

 At its core, a resignation letter is an official document that informs your employer that you are leaving the employment of that company.
 The formal resignation letter may be the first time the employer is aware of your decision, or you may have already told your manager/employer, and the letter is only a formality for Human Resources (HR) purposes.

-It is commonly considered polite to informally advise your manager of your intention to resign and then follow up with an official letter of resignation.
+It’s worth noting that it is commonly considered polite to informally advise your manager of your intention to resign and then follow up with an official letter of resignation.

-Whatever the exact reasons or circumstances for your decision to resign, it is considered prudent to write a polite and concise resignation letter.
+Whatever the exact reasons or circumstances for your decision to resign, it is considered wise to write a polite and concise resignation letter.
 This document may be kept on file and considered if your previous employer is approached for a reference or to check the dates of your employment.

 If you plan to feature your previous employer on your CV or cover letter in future applications, you will want to ensure they have all the necessary information to provide you with a helpful and accurate reference.

 For further information about developing your CV or cover letter skills, why not look into some of the relevant courses available on FutureLearn, such as our essential skills course in Career Development from University of Leeds or the University of Sheffield’s short skills course on how to Succeed at Interviews.